-Gmail offers 15GB of the free space to every email a user created.
+Gmail offers 15GB of free space to every email a user creates.
 Once it gets full, either you have to purchase storage or delete previous data associated with the email.

-15 GB is considered to be enough of you just use it for emails.
-But Google offers so many services such as Google Drive, Google Photos which keeps on consuming the space and ultimately your storage becomes zero.
+15 GB is considered enough for you to use for emails.
+But Google offers so many services, such as Google Drive Google Photos, which keeps on consuming the space, and ultimately your storage becomes zero.

-Here in this tutorial, we are going to check how you can free up space in Gmail.
+Here in this tutorial, we will check how you can free up space in Gmail.

-Before that let us check what consuming most of your space.
+Before that, let us check what consumes most of your space.

 How to check Gmail storage?

-Well, it’s easy to check Gmail storage, follow some simple steps here
+Well, it’s to check Gmail storage follow some simple steps here

 Go to google.com/settings/storage.
 Make sure you are login with the same email you are looking to free up space.

-Here you get the complete details about what exactly consuming your memory.
+Here you get the complete details about what exactly consumes your memory.

-In our case, Google Drive alone consumes 13.87 GB which is more than 92% of the total storage whereas Gmail occupies 4.4%.
+In our case, Google Drive alone consumes 13.87 GB, more than 92% of the total storage, whereas Gmail occupies 4.4%.

-We have regular backups on Google Drive which is the main factor for this much consumption.
+We have regular backups on Google Drive, which is the main factor for this consumption.

 Now the question is how to get the storage.

-If you are looking to buy the storage more then you have to select plans as per your requirements otherwise the free method is to delete the existing files.
+If you are looking to buy more storage, you have to select plans as per your requirements.
+Otherwise, the free method is to delete the existing files.

 How to Free Space in Gmail

-Well, we are going to check in all different cases i.e. Google Drive, Gmail, and Google Photos.
+We will check in all different cases, i.e. Google Drive, Gmail, and Google Photos.

 Clearing space in Google Drive